gbv/kult_dma_object_importer/readme.txt

 #
 # set without value to get only objects stored by system id in code
 # --preselect
+#
+# do not get _media just create denkxweb files
+# --skip-images
+#
+# do not create mapping and redirect files for old to new ids
+# --id-mapping
+#
+# save xml only, when image was not stored in data directories yet
+# --missing-images-only
+#
+# get only objects that have a changed date after the given one
+# --from=YYYY-MM-DD

 sudo /usr/bin/php /opt/digiverso/kult_dma_object_importer/run.php